aa-codecademy/mkwd14-net-04-basiccsharp-and-ai/G1/Class04/README.md

 ## EXERCISE 1

 Create **two methods**:
-- `Sum` → accepts two numbers and returns their sum
+- `Multiply` → accepts two numbers and returns their product
-- `Subtract` → accepts two numbers and returns their difference
+- `Divide` → accepts two numbers and returns their divison

 From the console:
-- Ask the user to enter `+` or `-`
+- Ask the user to enter `*` or `/`
 - Ask the user to enter two numbers
 - Call the corresponding method
 - Print the result in the console